AxtMueller/Windows-Batch-Deployment/binaries/user-defined-server-program/erase-disk-data/ReadME.md

-Description: Description: This server program will push a program that can ERASE ALL DISK DATA to the specific client(s).
+Description: This server program will push a program that can ERASE ALL DISK DATA to the specific client(s).

 Copy Server32.dll to this folder before running the server program.